Guidelines for Entry

 An Artist’s Agreement will be forwarded to all Finalists.
 The Agreement will contain information about the exhibition, the exhibition process, key dates and deadlines including when the artworks are due to be delivered at MAGNT and a list of the Awards special events.

-Notification to all entrants of Selection Panel decision: by Tuesday, 11 April 2023
+Notification to all entrants of Selection Panel decision by Thursday 28 March 2024.

 Please contact MAGNT if you have not been notified of the status of your entry by this date.